lucasherediadv/scr/file_integrity_checker/README.md

 $ Hash: hashexample
 ```

+## Verify the Hash:

+- Compare the calculated hash with the expected hash provided by the file source.

-The hash that this program exposes **MUST** match the one provided by source of the file.
+- The hash exposed by this program **MUST** match the one provided by the file source.